-- Pour half & half and honey into a medium saucepan and heat over medium until it reaches a simmer, stirring occasionally to combine.
+- Pour half & half, butter, and raw honey into a medium saucepan and heat over medium until it reaches a simmer, stirring occasionally to combine.
 Once it reaches a simmer, turn the heat off.

 - In a large mixing bowl, whisk egg yolks until they lighten in color and become slightly frothy.

 - Temper the eggs by gradually adding a small amount of the dairy mixture to the eggs, whisking continuously.
 Continue to add small amounts of the dairy mixture until nearly 1/2 of the mixture has been added to the egg yolks.
 The heat from the dairy mixture can scramble the eggs if you do not temper slowly, so take your time and continue to whisk as you go.

 - Once the eggs have been tempered, add them back to the saucepan with the remaining dairy mixture.